annazhang03/solitaire/README.md

 ## Description
 This is our repo containing our Python implementation of the Solitaire cipher.
 This cipher is traditionally carried out through non-electronic means—the message is encrypted and decrypted using a deck of cards.

+Our cipher has two modes: encrypt and decrypt.

+Each mode has three separate key options: the first option is f (file), where the program will encrypt or decrypt based on a key provided in a file.
+The file must contain numbers from 1 to 54 separated by new lines.
+An example of a suitable file has been provided in the repo (key.txt).

+The next option is o (order), where an ordering is provided via a string of numbers 1-54 separated by whitespace.
+See encryption examples for an example of how to format this input.

+The third option is w (word), where the key used in the keystream is a plaintext word.
+See encryption examples for an example of how to format this input.

 ## Launch

 ### Encryption: